bersalazar/bersalazar.github.io/posts/voices.md

 There are many types of freedom.

 Ones focus on winning, achieving and displaying.

 Others focus on us being the center of the universe.

 One where there's no experience, where we're not the protagonist.

-The truly important kind is one that involves attention.
+The truly important kind is the one which involves attention.

 Awareness, discipline, caring for others.
 Thinking.

 Thinking demands the ability to control focus.

 The ability to learn.
 The ability to master thoughts.